Firebomber Publications Blog

 Labels: , , , , , , , ,

-Wildfire NOTD subscriber Ned Dawson, Publisher of Air Attack Magazine, sent along issue #26.
-Anyone who wants to receive future issues of Air Attack Magazine directly can sign up on the VIP list at this link.
+Wildfire NOTD subscriber Ned Dawson, Publisher of Air Attack Magazine, sent along issue #38, noting that anyone who wants to receive future issues of Air Attack Magazine directly can sign up on the VIP list.

 For the remainder of the stories in today's Wildfire News Of The Day, please subscribe to the free Wildfire News Of The Day newsletter